Published:

 Costs for 200 txn at EUR 12 | approx. EUR 75 | approx. EUR 64 | approx. EUR 60 + device |

-Note: The fees mentioned are guidelines for domestic Swiss transactions (as of 2026).
-The exact conditions depend on the provider, subscription model, and payment method.
+Note: The fees mentioned are guidelines for Swiss domestic transactions (as of 2026).
+The exact conditions depend on the provider, subscription model and payment method.
 TWINT transactions usually cost between 1.3 and 1.5 %, credit card payments are slightly higher.
-Check the latest fees directly with your chosen provider.
+Check the current fees directly with the provider of your choice.

-5. Ready in 30 minutes: Setup guide for your association festival
+5. Ready to go in 30 minutes: Setup guide for your association festival

 Have you decided on a method?
-Then follow this step-by-step guide – a similar process applies regardless of the provider.
+Then follow this step-by-step guide – the process is similar regardless of the provider.

-5.1 Setting up QR code with payment page
+5.1 Setting up a QR code with a payment page

-Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, Payrexx, or similar).
-Create an individual QR code for each product or price category: «Beer EUR 5», «Bratwurst EUR 8», «Donation optionally selectable».
-Download the QR codes as an image, print them in sufficient size (at least 5 × 5 cm) on paper or cardboard, and laminate them if necessary to protect against rain and beer splashes.
-Position them clearly visible on the stand – ideally at eye level next to the price list.
-Test with your own mobile phone before the festival to ensure the scan works and the payment page loads correctly.
+Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, Payrexx or similar).
+Create a separate QR code for each product or price category: «Beer EUR 5», «Bratwurst EUR 8», «Donation freely selectable».
+Download the QR codes as an image, print them in a sufficient size (at least 5 × 5 cm) on paper or cardboard and laminate them if necessary protect against rain and beer splashes.
+Position them clearly visible at the stand – ideally at eye level next to the price list.
+Before the festival, test with your own phone whether the scan works and the payment page loads correctly.

 5.2 Setting up Tap to Pay

-Install the app of your chosen provider on the Android smartphones of the helpers who will be collecting payments at the festival.
+Install the app of your chosen provider on the Android smartphones of the helpers who are going to accept payments at the festival.
 Log in with the association's account.
-Test a trial payment with a real card (minimum amount, e.g. EUR 1, and cancel afterwards).
-Ensure that every device has enough battery charge – plan to use power banks.
-Tip: Set up a reference system (e.g. «Stand A – Drinks», «Stand B – Grill») so that payments can be allocated later.
+Test a trial payment with a real card (very small amount, e.g. EUR 1, and then cancel it).
+Ensure that every device has enough battery power – plan for power banks.
+Tip: Set up a reference system (e.g. «Stand A – Drinks», «Stand B – Grill») so that the transactions can be linked later.

 Order the terminal in good time – at least 5–10 working days before the festival.
-Full charge the device and activate it according to the provider's instructions.
-Check the mobile connection at the venue (4G reception).
-If the area has poor coverage, choose a terminal with offline mode that caches transactions and synchronizes them later.
-Briefly brief the helpers on operation – enter the amount, hold credit card, send receipt via SMS or email.
+Charge the device completely and activate it according to the provider's instructions.
+Check the mobile network connection at the event venue (4G reception).
+If the area has poor coverage, choose a terminal with an offline mode that temporarily stores transactions and synchronises them later.
+Briefly instruct the helpers on how to use it – enter amount, hold card close, send receipt via SMS or email.

 6. Billing and association accounting

 All cashless transactions appear in an online Dashboard or an app.
-There you see per payment: amount, payment method, time, and, if applicable, a reference.
-Depending on the provider, the collected amounts are paid out weekly or monthly to the association's IBAN account – minus transaction fees.
+There you can see for each payment: amount, payment method, time and, if applicable, a reference.
+The collected amounts are paid out to the association's IBAN account weekly or monthly, depending on the provider – minus transaction fees.
 You will receive a detailed payout overview via email or as a CSV export.

-For the association's accounting, it is recommended to keep the payout overview as a voucher.
-If your association works with association software such as ClubDesk, Webling, or KLARA, you can usually import the exported transaction data directly.
-This eliminates manual typing, and the financial report for the general assembly is completed faster.
+For the association's accounting, it is recommended to keep the payout overview as a receipt.
+If your association works with association software such as ClubDesk, Webling or KLARA, you can usually import the exported transaction data directly.
+This eliminates the need for manual typing and the cash report for the general assembly is finished faster.

-Tax note: Revenues from association festivals are only taxable for most Swiss associations if the association operates a commercial business or exceeds the turnover limits for VAT (currently EUR 100’000 annual turnover).
-For the typical association event with a few thousand euros in turnover, nothing changes tax-wise, whether cash or cashless payments are collected.
+Regarding tax: Income from association festivals is only tax-deductible for most Swiss associations if the association runs a commercial business or exceeds the turnover thresholds for value-added tax (currently EUR 100,000 annual turnover).
+For the typical association event with a few thousand francs in turnover, nothing changes tax-wise, regardless of whether payments are accepted in cash or card.

 7. Practical examples: How other associations do it

-A local football club organizes a tournament with 300 visitors.
+A regional football club organises a local tournament with 300 visitors.
 At the main stand (drinks and grill), two helpers use Tap to Pay on their smartphones.
-For the dessert buffet, one printed QR code per product is sufficient.
-Result: Around 40 % of payments are cashless, the association saves itself change management and late-night counting.
+For the dessert counter, a printed QR code per product is sufficient.
+Result: Around 40 % of the payments are cashless, the association saves on change and counting late at night.

 Music association concert with bar

-A brass band association hosts an annual concert with 150 guests.
-At the entrance, a QR code for voluntary donations is displayed («Support our association – amount optionally selectable»).
-At the bar, there is a mobile card terminal because throughput is high during the break.
+A brass band organises an annual concert with 150 guests.
+At the entrance, a QR code hangs for voluntary donations («Support our association – amount freely selectable»).
+At the bar, there is a mobile card terminal because the throughput is high during the interval.
 The treasurer exports the transaction list the next day and books the income into the association's accounting.

 Scout flea market and camp shop

-A scout group runs a small stand with homemade products at the district festival.
+A scout group runs a small stand with homemade products at the neighbourhood festival.
 Budget: practically zero.
-The solution: Three laminated QR codes («Large jam jar EUR 7», «Small jar EUR 4», «Donation»).
+The solution: Three laminated QR codes («Large jar of jam EUR 7», «Small jar EUR 4», «Donation»).
 No terminal, no subscription, no fixed costs.
-The transaction fees for 50 sales and an average amount of EUR 6 total around EUR 6–8 – less than the cost of coin rolls and going to the bank.
+For 50 sales and an average amount of EUR 6, the transaction fees total around EUR 6–8 – less than the costs for coin rolls and going to the bank.

-PSP account opened and verified (at least 5–10 days before the festival – plan for KYC verification)
+PSP account opened and verified (at least 5–10 days before the festival – plan for KYC check)

-Tap to Pay app installed on all helpers' smartphones and trial payment completed
+Tap to Pay app installed on all helper smartphones and trial payment carried out

-Card terminal ordered, charged, and mobile connection tested at the venue
+Card terminal ordered, charged and mobile network connection tested at the event venue

-Helpers briefed on operation (a 5-minute briefing is sufficient)
+Helpers instructed on operation (5-minute briefing is sufficient)

-After the festival: Export transaction list, reconcile with cash income, file document for accounting
+After the festival: export transaction list, compare with cash receipts, store receipt for accounting

-Payrexx offers associations an approach that combines all three methods into one account: QR codes with payment page (TWINT, credit card, PostFinance, and wallets via a single QR code), Tap to Pay on Android smartphones, and card terminals.
+Payrexx offers an approach for associations that combines all three methods in one account: QR codes with a payment page (TWINT, credit card, PostFinance and wallets via a single QR code), Tap to Pay on Android smartphones as well as card terminals.

-The free subscription has no monthly fixed costs – the association only pays transaction fees when payments are actually collected.
-Certified non-profit organizations receive a 50 % discount on paid subscriptions.
-All transactions stream into a Dashboard with an export function for the association's accounting.
+The free subscription has no monthly fixed costs – the association only pays transaction fees when payments are actually accepted.
+Recognised non-profit organisations receive a 50 % discount on paid subscriptions.
+All transactions flow into a Dashboard with an export function for the association's accounting.

 Frequently asked questions about cashless payments at the club festival